metabase/metabase/docs/troubleshooting-guide/my-dashboard-is-slow.md

 First, you'll want to make sure your browser is on friendly terms with Metabase:

 - Clear your browser cache and disable all extensions before refreshing the page, or
-- try loading the dashboard in a private/incognito session.
+- Try loading the dashboard in a private/incognito session.

 ## Dashboard has over 10 cards